Langsam Library, Room 480

 Areas of Responsibility

-As interim director of the Center for the Enhancement of Teaching and Learning, Melinda Rhodes-DiSalvo has the privilege of working with a team dedicated to supporting and improving the educational experience and academic programs at UC.
+As director of the Center for the Enhancement of Teaching and Learning, Melinda Rhodes-DiSalvo has the privilege of working with a team dedicated to supporting and improving the educational experience and academic programs at UC.

 CET&L’s resources, networks and partnerships allow the center to create extensive and intensive offerings that respond to the changing environment of higher education and UC’s institutional priorities.
 The Center regularly enters into dynamic and engaging discussions with faculty and administrative leaders to guide its work.